A National Voice for Change

 - Identifying the needs of, and working towards improvements in the quality of life for people living with epilepsy and their families.

-Epilepsy Action has established relationships with the Australian Government, its departments, other health and disability national bodies, to advocate on issues such as increased funding for research and services; better access to pharmaceuticals; the therapeutic use of cannabis based products; driver’s license standards; and discrimination in the workplace or in everyday life.
+Epilepsy Action has established relationships with the Australian Government, its departments, other health and disability peak bodies, to advocate on issues such as increased funding for research and services; better access to pharmaceuticals; the therapeutic use of cannabis based products; driver’s license standards; and discrimination in the workplace or in everyday life.

 We actively participate and contribute to Federal and State Parliamentary Inquiries, Australian Human Rights Commission and National Disability Insurance Scheme consultations.